What if I Can’t Make My Credit Card Payments?

 - Where the creditor cannot locate the debtor

-To learn more about the likelihood of whether or not you might be sued click here to read a blog titled “Nine Reasons Why You Might Never Be Sued”
+To learn more about the likelihood of being sued, read the article, “Nine Reasons Why Your Creditor Might Never Sue You”.

 3. What will a creditor do when it intends to sue you?